AlexSwiderski/alexswiderski.github.io/_pages/about.md

 While I am not working, I enjoy rock climbing and paddle boarding with my wife Carly and relaxing with our family of three dogs: Rooster, Ava, and Ruby.

+For information about joining my lab or participating in research please contact me at aswiderski@pitt.edu.